 Become an expert by educating staff and students about the sustainability features of Parkville campus.

 You will be guiding staff and students on a one hour tour, stopping to talk about features that make Parkville a sustainable campus.
-Tours run once a month and are a fantastic opportunity to not only learn about initiatives on campus but to share this knowledge with the University community.
+Tours run once a fortnight and are a fantastic opportunity to not only learn about initiatives on campus but to share this knowledge with the University community.

 This role is perfect for students looking to improve their communication and networking skills.